elasticpath/elasticpath-dev/docs/commerce-manager/subscriptions/billings-payments/overview.md

 sidebar_position: 10
 ---

 Elastic Path Subscriptions enables you to manage the billing and recurring payments associated with your customers subscriptions.
+Billing runs generate [invoices](#invoices) for your customers.
+Payment runs automatically process payments against those invoices.

 ## Invoices